 Creating a Product Requirements Document (PRD) is a crucial step in the product development process.
-Assembly can help you organize ideas, generate detailed requirements, and ensure clarity and completeness in your PRDs.
-This guide will walk you through the process of using Assembly to build effective PRDs.
+Factory can help you organize ideas, generate detailed requirements, and ensure clarity and completeness in your PRDs.
+This guide will walk you through the process of using Factory to build effective PRDs.

 Getting Started

-Before diving into PRD creation with Assembly, ensure you have:
+Before diving into PRD creation with Factory, ensure you have:

 2. A clear understanding of your product vision and goals